jundalisay/sp/content/en/research/averroes/philosophy/part-2m.md

 {{< q a="Mohammad" >}}
-“Verily God will cause to err whom He pleaseth, and will direct whom He pleaseth”
+Verily God will cause to err whom He pleaseth, and will direct whom He pleased
 {{< /q >}}

 This refers to the prearranged divine will, with which all things have been endowed.
 They have been created erring, that is, prepared to go astray by their very nature, and led to it by inner and outer causes.

 {{< q a="Mohammad" >}}
-“If we had pleased, we have given unto every soul its direction,”
+If we had pleased, we have given unto every soul its direction
 {{< /q >}}

 This means that He thought of not creating people ready to err, by their nature, or by the outer causes or by both, He could have done so.